manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 How to decide that you are writing container components.

-- Examples: FeatureList, Roadmap, World, CardStack, ButtonDemo.
+- Examples: HomePage, World, CardStack, ButtonDemo.
 - Are concerned with how things work.
 - May contain both presentational and container components inside.
-- Usually don’t have any DOM markup of their own except for some wrapping divs
+- Usually don’t have any DOM markup of their own except for some wrapping divs.
 - Never have any styles.
 - Provide the data and behavior to presentational or other container components.
 - Call Flux actions and provide these as callbacks to the presentational components.